jefferyfry/gcp-saas-bill/subscription-service/README.md

 ```

 ### Production Configuration
 For production, it is highly recommended that the service configuration be set by using the configuration file option.
-Set this configuration file as a kubernetes secret:
+Set this configuration file as a kubernetes secret since there are sensitive parameters in the configuration:

 ```
 kubectl create secret generic subscription-service-config --from-file subscription-service-config.json